kimili/nova-duplicate-text/README.md

 ## Features

-- When nothing is selected, the whole line is duplicated and caret is placed on the lower line
+- When nothing is selected, the whole line is duplicated and the cursor is placed on the lower line
 - When text is selected, the selection is duplicated and the new copy is selected
 - Works with multiple selections
 - Works in any document